datakrdo/portfolio/README.md

 ## Description

 These are my personal projects, from scratch.
 All mistakes and hits are 100% mine.
 If you find a mistake or another point of view, please feel free to contact me at my [LinkedIn](https://www.linkedin.com/in/federicodignani/).
+There's always room from improvement.

 ## Projects